• Skip to primary navigation

 Instructions

-• To a heavy duty pan or wok, add the sesame oil and allow to heat.
-Once the oil is slightly sizzling, add the chopped garlic and ginger then cook for around 3 minutes.
-To the same pan add the cooked noodles, cooked chicken, beansprouts and chopped onions then stir fry them all together for 1 – 2 minutes.
-Add in the chow mein sauce and mix it into the chow mein.
-Once everything is heated throughout, remove from the heat and serve.
+• To a heavy duty pan or wok, add the sunflower oil and allow to heat on a high heat.
+Once the oil is slightly sizzling, add the beansprouts, chopped onions and stir fry for around 2 minutes.
+Add the noodles and chicken then continue to stir fry for a further 1 minute.
+Pour in the chow mein sauce and combine well.
+Remove from the heat and serve.
+Optionally you garnish with chopped spring onions.

 More Chicken